Shelters open in some parishes for Hurricane Barry

 Below is a listed a shelter sites throughout the capital area.

-Baton Rouge
+Easton Baton Rouge

 F.G.
 Clark Activity Center at Southern University - 801 Harding Blvd